tannewt/wa-law.org/site/org/homestead_community_land_trust/README.md

 ### [HB 1907](/bill/2025-26/hb/1907/) - Self-service storage/tax 👍1

+### [HB 2227](/bill/2025-26/hb/2227/) - Providing a real estate excise tax exemption for the sale of qualified affordable housing. 👍1
+* 👍 Kathleen Hosfeld

 ### [HB 2304](/bill/2025-26/hb/2304/) - Increasing the supply of condominiums by expanding the types of condominium buildings that may be subject to an express warranty of quality and express warranty insurance coverage. 👍1

 ### [SB 5496](/bill/2025-26/sb/5496/) - Home buying by entities 👍1